Pickles are a quintessential picnic food, but have you tried fermented broccoli? Well, grab some salt and water, and let's make broccoli pickles.

 Once the bacteria consume the sugars and carbon dioxide, lactic acid is produced, and the environment becomes more acidic.
 Bad bacteria cannot survive in these conditions, and good bacteria (lactobacillus) take over.

 The lactobacillus continues to ferment any remaining sugars in the vegetable (cabbage, for example), producing even more lactic acid until the fermented food reaches a pH level of about 3.
 This will be the right condition for a fermented vegetable.
 Thank you, lactobacillus!
+(Special crocks like a sauerkraut crock provide the perfect conditions for lactobacillus.
+So, if you use one, it can help ensure that your food will be perfectly fermented.)

 Some Thoughts Before You Pickle That Broccoli